 Yes, please!
 See the section below on continuing women's health care Off the Grid.
 You can continue to receive care even after your birthing years.

-When she's not catching babies, Kay enjoys her role as a nurse practitioner (ARNP) who does sensitive annual exams.
-This may or may not include a Pap smear and breast exam, or deciding how best to treat problems like painful periods, pain with sex, desire to get pregnant, and the desire to prevent pregnancy.
+When she's not catching babies, Kay enjoys her role as a nurse practitioner (ARNP) skilled at providing sensitive annual exams.
+Yours may or may not include a Pap smear and breast exam or decisions about treating problems like painful periods, pain with sex, desire to get pregnant, and the desire to prevent pregnancy.

 Preconception counseling deserves its own appointment, as this is where we make sure you're taking enough folate before pregnancy, as well as look into any family history that might make genetic testing worth considering.

 The transition from one stage in life to another is a powerful one.
-Needs change from preventing or planning pregnancy to learning what an always changing body is trying to accomplish this time.
-Your annual appointment can include:
+Needs change from preventing or planning pregnancy to learning what your always-changing body is signaling with each new set of symptoms.
+Your annual appointment may include:

 Evaluation of symptoms